 The thing is, kids are really good at figuring out what’s a good fit for them and what isn’t.
-If they are reading a book that has swearing or action or other content that makes them uncomfortable, that they can’t handle, or that they don’t want to handle, most readers will skip that part or put the book down.
+If they are reading swear words in young adult and it makes them uncomfortable, they’ll skip that part or put the book down.
+The same goes for any other kind of edgy content.
 Parents, librarians, administrators and booksellers shouldn’t always presume to know exactly what kind of book is scandalous to what kind of teen reader.

 On a recent trip, I was getting really into a story, and dropped an f-bomb.
 Not loudly or rudely but, you know, sometimes I get carried away.
 The man in front of us, who was sitting with, no joke, a 17 or 18 year-old daughter, in a college sweatshirt, for Pete’s sake, turned around and hissed, “Can you please not say that?
 I’m traveling with a child!”
 He indicated his daughter with an angry nod of the head.